Samuel (singer): 2017–2021: Produce 101, solo debut and lawsuit

 In April 2017, Samuel participated in the second season of the popular survival show Produce 101 under his own name, representing Brave Entertainment.
 During the first elimination, he was ranked 2nd, but did not make the final cut for the 11-member team, finally ranking 18th overall.
 The result was met with surprise from many viewers, who had expected Samuel to become part of the lineup of Wanna One.

 Samuel debuted as a solo artist on August 2.
 His debut mini album, Sixteen, was released on August 2, with the title track "Sixteen" featuring rapper Changmo.

 Samuel's first full-length album, Eye Candy, was released on November 16, 2017, with a total of ten tracks including the lead single "Candy".

 In December 2017, it was announced that Samuel had signed a contract with 'Pony Canyon' for his Japanese promotions.

 Samuel officially debuted in Japan on February 7, 2018, with his first Japanese single, "Sixteen (Japanese Ver.)".
 The music video of "Sixteen (Japanese Ver.)" was released on January 18.

 In March 2018, Samuel released his second mini album, One, with the title track "One" featuring BtoB member Jung Il-hoon.

 In April 2018, Samuel released his second Japanese single, "Candy (Japanese Ver.)", on May 16.
 The music video of the track was released on May 2.

 On May 30, 2018, Samuel released his repackaged album, Teenager, featuring Lee Ro Han, who was a runner-up to MNet's "School Rapper Season 2".

 In the course of 2018, Samuel, together with Chinese singer Zhou Zhennan, collaborated and participated in Tencent's The Collaboration Season 2.
 The duo eventually placed first and won the competition.

 In June 2019, Samuel announced to work independently onwards, filed a name trademark, and set-up a one-man agency.

 On November 17, 2021, Samuel won a lawsuit against Brave Entertainment to terminate his contract.

 2024–present: Now

 On April 21, 2024, Samuel made his comeback after five years and released his new self-produced EP Now, along with its lead single titled "YEH YEH!".

+In May 2025, Samuel participated on Mingyu's solo track "Shake It Off", included on Seventeen's fifth studio album, Happy Burstday.

 On May 9, 2025, he released the digital single "Rockstar".

+On June 8, 2026, released a four track EP entitled, SAMUELiTO.
+The lead single is "Zigi-Zigi-Zigi".

 Personal life

 On July 16, 2019, Samuel's father José Arredondo was found dead at his condo in Cabo San Lucas, Mexico.
 He died from blunt force trauma and stab wounds.
-Later in July 2019, Mexican authorities arrested a suspect who was a family acquaintance and "friend of [Arredondo] for 20 years."
+Later in July 2019, Mexican authorities arrested a suspect who was a family acquaintance and "friend of [Arredondo] for 20 years".